CCI-MOC/moc-nerc-migration-image/README.md

-Scripts to build the moc-nerg-migration image for OpenStack volume migrations.
+Scripts to build the moc-nerc-migration image for OpenStack volume migrations.

 To build the image: